twolodzko/tymwol.github.io/ml-checklist.md

  predictions pass some threshold, fall-back to rule-based system)?
  * What artifacts (e.g. model parameters) need to be saved?
 How and where would you store them?
  * How would you handle model versioning and data versioning?
- * What tests you will run on the code and how often?
+ * What tests you will run for the code?
+How often?
  * How would you deploy new version of the model (canary deployment, A/B testing)?
  * How often do you need to re-train the model?
 What is the upper bound ("at least") and lower bound ("not sooner than")?